Z-SB/Motion-Planning-Shenlan/README.md

 # Motion-Planning-Shenlan
-homework from Motion Planning course of Shenlan
+This is for recording learning materials and homework from Motion Planning course of Shenlan